SpenceKonde/megaTinyCore/MakeUPDIProgrammer.md

 Now, you should be able to select an ATtiny megaAVR series board from Tools -> Board, and upload a sketch via the IDE.
 The same programmer can also be used to Burn Bootloader (be sure to select the jtag2updi (megaTinyCore) programmer from Tools -> Programmer menu)

 **If the process appears to hang at the start of the upload, press and release the reset button on the UPDI prpgrammer** I pounded on jtag2updi for like a month trying to get rid of all the bugs like this, and after finally getting my fixes merged in, discovered that somehow, this could still happen.
+This does appear to be fixed in the latest version of jtag2updi; I never  understood what caused it or how the changes fixed it.

 ![Minimal UPDI connections](megaavr/extras/NanoUPDI_Minimal.png "Minimal UPDI connections - no resistors")